-Make Your Proposal Personalized
+Make Your Cover Letter Personalized

-If you are using templates, don't copy-paste all the sections.
-Make your proposal personalized by addressing your client with their name and customizing the greeting and intro paragraph.
+Personalize it by addressing your client with their name and customizing the greeting and intro paragraph.
 You can copy some sections like your top skills, previous experience, etc., but everything else should be specific to the particular project.

 Tell Why You Are a Good Fit

 However, ensure that you don't talk too much.
-Include two to four sentences stating what makes you an ideal person for doing the job.
+When writing proposals, include two to four sentences stating what makes you an ideal person for doing the job.
 Then, move on to how you'll be able to help with the client's project.

 Keep Your Proposal Tight

 Your proposal needs to be crisp, concise, and tight.
 Avoid writing a 5,000-word description suggested by most templates.
 Keep it tight and only include the information that the client wants to know.

 Start Strong and End Stronger

 Ideally, the closing statement should be a call to action (CTA) that tells the next step the client should take.
 An effective CTA is to invite the client to send you a message and discuss the requirements further.

 Show Examples of Your Work

 Winning the client's trust is the key to winning a proposal, and the best way to do that is by sharing examples of similar work.
 You can link your portfolio in the description so that your potential clients can see what you can do.

 Learn to Let Go

 Perhaps a freelancer with more expertise and experience received the project.
-It is important to not live and die by each job proposal and keep sending proposals for different projects.
+But whatever the case, it is important to keep sending proposals for different projects.
+Don't live and die by each job proposal.

-Mistakes to Avoid when Creating an Upwork Proposal
+Mistakes to Avoid When Creating an Upwork Proposal

 From talking too much about yourself to filling your proposal with fluff, here are a few mistakes you should avoid when writing an Upwork proposal.

-Don't Talk too Much about Yourself
+Don't Talk Too Much About Yourself

 Writing a proposal is no different than writing sales copy, as you are trying to sell yourself to a potential client.
 And by the rule of marketing, talk less about yourself and more about your client.

 Avoid Unnecessary Fluff

 Stick to only the important details that your client would want to know and avoid unnecessary fluff.
 When you discuss too much in the proposal, you make yourself look amateurish and desperate – two traits that can be red flags for clients.

-Avoid Being too Casual or Professional
+Avoid Being Too Casual or Professional

 Avoid being witty or entertaining.
 Clients are looking for serious individuals to make their lives easier, so trying to be overly casual can backfire.
-That said, being too professional can also do harm, as clients prefer someone with whom they can connect.
+That said, being too professional can also do harm, as clients prefer someone with whom they can feel a connection.

 Get the Pricing Right

 The bid price is one of the trickiest parts of sending a proposal.
 If you bid too low, you might sell yourself short, and your client might think you're not experienced enough for the job.
-But, if you bid too high, you might repel the client away.
-However, you also want to make sure you ask for a price that works for you.
-If you feel you deserve a better price than what the client is offering, ask for it.
+But, if you bid too high, you might repel the client away if they have a low budget.

-Writing a winning proposal is the first step to becoming a successful and highly paid freelancer on Upwork.
+Writing great Upwork proposals is the first step to becoming a successful and highly paid freelancer on Upwork.
 And it's no rocket science.
-If you aspire to make thousands of dollars on Upwork, you need to master the art of writing proposals that engage clients.
+If you aspire to make thousands of dollars on Upwork, you need to master the art of writing good proposals that engage clients.

 Frequently Asked Questions